Granit Xhaka: Arsenal

-In the match against Crystal Palace at Emirates Stadium on 27 October 2019, Xhaka was at the center of criticism after being substituted off in the 61st minute.
+In the match against Crystal Palace at the Emirates Stadium on 27 October 2019, Xhaka was at the center of criticism after being substituted off in the 61st minute.
 The incident began when a portion of Arsenal fans started to cheer when his name was called to be replaced.
 He was booed as he walked off the pitch, and responded by making several sarcastic gestures and angrily saying "fuck off" twice to the fans who jeered his name.
 He also removed his jersey before walking straight down the tunnel.
 Xhaka's actions were met with significant criticism after the match, and manager Unai Emery described Xhaka's conduct as "wrong".
 Emery also suggested that Xhaka should apologise.
 On 30 October 2019 the club announced that Xhaka would be offered counselling.
 Arsenal later tweeted an explanation from Xhaka about the incident.

 On 5 November 2019, just a month and a week after his announcement as captain, Xhaka was stripped of the captain's armband.
 Pierre-Emerick Aubameyang took over as the captain after previously serving as vice captain.

 After this incident, Xhaka began a hiatus from the first team squad and it was deemed highly likely that Xhaka would leave Arsenal in the upcoming January transfer window.
 However, under the tenure of new manager Mikel Arteta, Xhaka was reintroduced into the team as a key player and saw a sharp uptake in his form for the club and slowly began to win over the fans with whom he had previously had an oft fractious relationship.
 Xhaka credited Arteta for this resurgence, claiming 'He [Arteta] turned me around and gave me a second chance and he showed me he trusted me and I tried to give him everything back.'
 On 1 August 2020, Xhaka was selected to start in the FA Cup Final against Chelsea, and went on to win his second winners' medal as Arsenal won their 14th FA Cup.

 On 28 August 2020, Xhaka was in the starting 11 in the 2020 FA Community Shield, which Arsenal clinched a 5–4 victory over Liverpool in the penalty shootout after the match was 1–1 after 90 minutes.
 On 13 December 2020, Arsenal hosted Burnley in a Premier League fixture.
 Xhaka was sent off at the 56th minute, after clashing with Dwight McNeil and later grabbing Ashley Westwood by the neck.
 The match eventually ended with Burnley winning 1–0 after teammate Pierre-Emerick Aubameyang scored an own goal at the 73rd minute.
 On 26 December 2020, he scored his first Premier League goal of the 2020–21 season from a free kick in a 3–1 home win against Chelsea.